butternetwork/docs/omnichain-messaging/Butter-Omnichain-Service-explain.md

-#### The target chain executes the cross-chain message
+## Execute the omni-chain message

-When our message reaches the target chain, we will execute the cross-chain message according to the choice made during cross-chain initiation, and emit an event upon completion of execution.
+When message reaches the target chain, it will be executed according to the choice made during cross-chain initiation, and emit an event upon completion of execution.
 Depending on the `msgType` chosen freely during cross-chain initiation, we will employ different handling methods on the target chain.

+### Message execute
 - The `MESSAGE` mode offers greater freedom and broader adaptability, but requires users to implement the following interfaces on the target chain.

   ```